nick-a-schneider/arm_handler/README.md

 # arm_handler
-UNCA Lunabotics ROS package for reducing the load on the arm teensy
+UNCA Lunabotics ROS package for comunicating with the arm teensy